 Keep both hands on the handlebars whenever necessary, especially during critical maneuvers or when navigating challenging road conditions.

-You cannot ignore the importance of using hand signals properly while riding a motorcycle.
+You cannot ignore the importance of using hand signals properly while riding a motorcycle to enhance your visibility, reduce the risk of miscommunication, and promote safer riding experiences.